-- Loosening or migration of components due to trauma and/or loss of fixation. - Accelerated wear of the polyethylene articulating surfaces of acetabular components.
+- Dislocation or subluxation of the hip ball (femoral head) and hip socket (acetabulum). - Loosening or migration of components due to trauma and/or loss of fixation. - Accelerated wear of the polyethylene articulating surfaces of acetabular components.
 Such wear may be initiated by particles of cement, metal, or other debris which can cause abrasion of the articulating surfaces.
-Accelerated wear shortens the useful life of the prostheses, and leads to early revision surgery to replace the worn components. - Histiocytic granuloma formation and osteolysis around the implant due to wear debris. - Fracture of the implant as the result of strenuous activity, improper alignment, inadequate fixation or extreme duration of service. - Urological complications, especially urinary retention and infection. - Dislocation, wear, dissociation, or fracture of the acetabular cup insert due to neck-insert impingement. - Dislocation of the bipolar head from the acetabulum due to soft tissue laxity and/or femoral component impingement at extremes of joint motion. - Wear, erosion, or abrasion of the acetabular cartilage and/or underlying bone secondary to articulation of the bipolar head in the acetabulum, which may result in pain and/or disability. - Other complications associated with general surgery, drugs or ancillary devices used, blood, etc.
+Accelerated wear shortens the useful life of the prostheses and may lead to early revision surgery to replace the worn components. - Histiocytic granuloma formation and osteolysis around the implant due to wear debris. - Aseptic, lymphocyte-dominated vasculitisassociated lesion (or pseudotumor) formation due to fretting wear and/or corrosion at modular implant junction(s). - Fracture of the implant as the result of strenuous activity, obesity, improper alignment, inadequate fixation or extreme duration of service. - Urological complications, especially urinary retention and infection. - Dislocation, wear, dissociation, or fracture due to device impingement during hip articulation. - Other complications associated with general surgery, such as drugs, ancillary devices, and blood loss or transfusions.